Kemal Reis

 Kemal Reis (c.
 1451 – 1511) was an Ottoman privateer and admiral.
 He was also the paternal uncle of the famous Ottoman admiral and cartographer Piri Reis, who accompanied him in most of his important naval expeditions.

 Background and early career

 Kemal Reis was born in Manisa on the Aegean coast of the Ottoman Empire in circa 1451.
-His full name was Ahmed Kemaleddin (Ahmet Kemalettin) and his father was a Turk named Ali from the city of Kayseri in central Anatolia.
+His full name was Ahmed Kemaleddin (Ahmet Kemalettin).
+His ancestry is disputed; some sources claim that he was born into a Turkish family, while other sources indicate that he was born into a Greek family which converted from Christianity to Islam.
 He became known in Europe, particularly in Italy and Spain, with names like Camali and Camalicchio.

 Naval mission to Spain

 Kemal Reis started his career as the commander of the naval fleet belonging to the Sanjak Bey (Provincial Governor) of Eğriboz (present-day Euboea) which was under Ottoman control.
 In 1487 the Ottoman Sultan Bayezid II appointed Kemal Reis with the task of defending the lands of Emir Abu Abdullah, the ruler of Granada, which was then one of the final Muslim strongholds in Spain.
 Kemal Reis sailed to Spain and landed an expeditionary force of Ottoman troops at Málaga, capturing the city and the surrounding villages and taking many prisoners (see Granada War).
 From there he sailed to the Balearic Islands and Corsica, where he raided the coastal settlements, before landing his troops near Pisa in Italy.
 From Pisa he once again went to Andalucia and in several occasions between 1490 and 1492 transported the Muslims and Jews who wished to escape Spain to the provinces of the Ottoman Empire which welcomed them.
 The Muslims and Jews of Spain contributed much to the rising power of the Ottoman Empire by introducing new ideas, methods and craftsmanship.
 Kemal Reis continued to land his troops in Andalucia and tried to stop the Spanish advance by bombarding the ports of Elche, Almeria and Málaga.